<?xml version="1.0" encoding="UTF-8"?>

 Laptop makes noise while running.</p></blockquote>

-<p><img class="alignnone" title="Remove laptop hard drive" src="http://www.laptoprepair101.com/wp-images/external-laptop-harddrive-2.jpg" alt="" width="450" height="337" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Remove laptop hard drive" src="https://www.laptoprepair101.com/wp-images/external-laptop-harddrive-2.jpg" alt="" width="450" height="337" /></p>

-The laptop turns on and everything works fine, except it makes some constant weird grinding or rattling noises.
-Some laptops make noises all the time, other laptops have them intermittently.</p>
+<p><span style="line-height: 1.5em;">The laptop turns on and everything works fine, except it makes some constant weird grinding or rattling noise.</span></p>

 <p><strong>Possible problem:</strong><br />

-<p>If the laptop makes noise even when the fan not spinning, probably it&#8217;s coming from the hard drive.
-Back up all personal data from the hard drive as soon as possible, it can fail any moment.
-Replace the hard drive.</p>
+<p>If the fan doesn&#8217;t spin but the the laptop makes noise, probably it&#8217;s coming from the hard drive.
+Back up all personal data as soon as possible and replace the hard drive.</p>

 <blockquote><p><strong>Problem 5.</strong><br />

-Laptop shuts down or freezes while in use.</p></blockquote>
+Laptop shuts down or freezes.</p></blockquote>

-<p><img class="alignnone" title="Laptop overheats" src="http://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-01.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Laptop overheats" src="https://www.laptoprepair101.com/wp-images/laptop-runs-hot/clean-heatsink-cooling-fan-01.jpg" alt="" width="480" height="360" /></p>

-The laptop turns on and runs properly but after a while it freezes or shuts down without any warning.
-When it happens, the laptop feels hot on the bottom.
-Also, the cooling fan works harder than usual.</p>
+<p><span style="line-height: 1.5em;">The laptop runs properly but after a while it freezes or shuts down without any warning.
+When it happens, the bottom feels hot.
+Also, the cooling fan runs louder than usual.</span></p>

 <p><strong>Possible problem:</strong><br />

 Most likely this is heat related issue.
-It happens because the cooling module gets clogged with dust and the laptop cannot &#8220;breath&#8221; properly.
-The laptop shuts down or freezes because the processor (CPU) overheats.
-Cleaning the cooling fan and heatsink should fix the problem.</p>
+It happens because the fan heat sink is clogged with dust and the processor not cooling down properly.
+Cleaning the fan and heat sink from dust should fix it.</p>

-<p>Here&#8217;s how you fix <a title="Fix laptop overheating" href="http://www.laptoprepair101.com/laptop/2011/01/11/laptop-runs-hot-turns-off-freezes/">laptop heat related problems</a>.</p>
+<p>Here&#8217;s how you fix <a title="Fix laptop overheating" href="https://www.laptoprepair101.com/laptop-runs-hot-turns-off-freezes/">heat related problems</a>.</p>

 <blockquote><p><strong>Problem 6.</strong><br />

-Laptop battery not charging properly.</p></blockquote>
+Battery not charging properly.</p></blockquote>

-<p><img class="alignnone" title="Laptop battery problem" src="http://www.laptoprepair101.com/wp-images/battery-problems/wiggle-adapter-connector.jpg" alt="" width="450" height="338" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Laptop battery problem" src="https://www.laptoprepair101.com/wp-images/battery-problems/wiggle-adapter-connector.jpg" alt="" width="450" height="338" /></p>

-The laptop battery stopped charging properly.
-It&#8217;s not charging at all or charges only after you adjust the position of AC adapter plug inside the power connector on the laptop.</p>
+<p><span style="line-height: 1.5em;">The battery stopped charging properly.
+It doesn&#8217;t charge at all or charges only after you adjust the position of AC adapter plug inside the power connector.</span></p>

 <p><strong>Possible problem:</strong><br />

-- Failed battery.
-If the battery stopped charging completely try reconnecting the battery first.
-If it doesn&#8217;t help, remove the battery and try running the laptop just from AC adapter.
-If the laptop runs fine from AC adapter but doesn&#8217;t charge the battery at all, most likely it&#8217;s either bad battery or motherboard problem.
-Try replacing the battery first.<br />
+&#8211; Failed battery.Â If it doesn&#8217;t charge completely try reconnecting the battery first.
+Also, try running the laptop just from AC adapter with battery removed.Â If it runs fine from AC adapter, most likely it&#8217;s either bad battery or failed motherboard.
+Try replacing the battery first.</p>

-- Loose DC power connector.
-If the battery charges only after you adjust the position of AC adapter tip inside the connector, this is DC jack related problem.</p>
+<p>&#8211; Failed DC power connector.
+If the battery charges only after you adjust the position of AC adapter tip inside the connector, most likely this the DC jack failed.</p>

-<p>Here are some tips for troubleshooting <a title="Laptop battery charging problems" href="http://www.laptoprepair101.com/laptop/2010/07/21/troubleshoot-laptop-battery-charging-problems/">battery charging problems</a>.</p>
+<p>Here are some tips forÂ <a title="Laptop battery charging problems" href="https://www.laptoprepair101.com/troubleshoot-laptop-battery-charging-problems/">charging problems</a>.</p>

 <blockquote><p><strong>Problem 7.</strong><br />

-<p><img class="alignnone" title="Laptop backlight failed" src="http://www.laptoprepair101.com/wp-images/backlight-lamp-test/laptop-ccfl-3.jpg" alt="" width="450" height="337" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Laptop backlight failed" src="https://www.laptoprepair101.com/wp-images/backlight-lamp-test/laptop-ccfl-3.jpg" alt="" width="450" height="337" /></p>

-The laptop starts properly but after a while the screen light turns off.
-The image still appears on the screen but it&#8217;s very dark.
-In some cases the screen light never starts but you still can see a very faint image on the screen.
-In all cases the laptop video appears to be fine on the external monitor or TV.</p>
+<p><span style="line-height: 1.5em;">The laptop starts properly but after a while the screen light turns off.
+The image still appears on the screen but it&#8217;s very dark. </span></p>

 <p><strong>Possible problem:</strong><br />

-<p>The following article explains how to <a title="Fix laptop backlight" href="http://www.laptoprepair101.com/laptop/2007/09/05/troubleshooting-laptop-with-backlight-failure/">troubleshoot laptop backlight failure</a>.</p>
+<p>Read how to <a title="Fix laptop backlight" href="https://www.laptoprepair101.com/troubleshooting-laptop-with-backlight-failure/">troubleshoot backlight failure</a>.</p>

 <blockquote><p><strong>Problem 8.</strong><br />

-Laptop has strange or garbled image on the screen.</p></blockquote>
+Strange or garbled image on the screen.</p></blockquote>

-<p><img class="alignnone" title="Laptop shows bad image" src="http://www.laptoprepair101.com/wp-images/laptop-screen-strange-colors/strange-colors-on-screen-01.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Laptop shows bad image" src="https://www.laptoprepair101.com/wp-images/laptop-screen-strange-colors/strange-colors-on-screen-01.jpg" alt="" width="480" height="360" /></p>

-The laptop turns on properly but shows bad, wrong or garbled image on the screen.</p>
+<p><span style="line-height: 1.5em;">The laptop turns on properly but has a distorted or garbled image on the screen.</span></p>

 <p><strong>Possible problem:</strong><br />

-- Graphics card failure.
-First of all, test your laptop with image output on the external monitor.
-If you see the same problem on the external screen, most likely this is graphics card related failure.<br />
+&#8211; The graphics card failed.
+First of all, test your laptop with an external monitor or TV.
+If you see the same garbled image on the external screen, most likely the graphics card failed.<br />

-- If the problem appears only on the laptop screen, it could be related to one of the following: poor connection between the video cable and motherboard or LCD screen or failed video cable or failed LCD screen.</p>
+&#8211; If the problem appears only on the laptop screen, this can be related to one of the following: poor connection between the video cable and motherboard or screen.
+Also can be failed video cable or screen.</p>

-<p>This article shows some <a title="Failed laptop video" href="http://www.laptoprepair101.com/laptop/2006/08/17/bad-video-on-lcd-screen/">examples of failed laptop video</a> and explains how to narrow down the problem.</p>
+<p>Here areÂ <a title="Failed laptop video" href="https://www.laptoprepair101.com/bad-video-on-lcd-screen/">examples of failed video</a> and explanations how to narrow down the problem.</p>

 <blockquote><p><strong>Problem 9.</strong><br />

-Some laptop keyboard keys stopped working.</p></blockquote>
+Some keyboard keys stopped working.</p></blockquote>

-<p><img class="alignnone" title="Replace laptop keyboard" src="http://www.laptoprepair101.com/wp-images/keyboard/toshiba-keyboard-1.jpg" alt="" width="450" height="337" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Replace laptop keyboard" src="https://www.laptoprepair101.com/wp-images/keyboard/toshiba-keyboard-1.jpg" alt="" width="450" height="337" /></p>

-The laptop turns on and runs properly but some keyboard keys do not work at all or type wrong characters.</p>
+<p><span style="line-height: 1.5em;">Some keyboard keys do not work at all or type wrong characters.</span></p>

 <p><strong>Possible problem:</strong><br />

-Most likely this the keyboard failed.
-Laptop keyboards are not repairable.
-If some keys stopped working, you&#8217;ll have to <a title="Replacing laptop keyboard" href="http://www.laptoprepair101.com/laptop/2007/08/30/removing-replacing-laptop-keyboard/">replace the keyboard</a>.</p>
+Most likely the keyboard failed and they are not repairable.
+Read how toÂ <a title="Replacing laptop keyboard" href="https://www.laptoprepair101.com/removing-replacing-laptop-keyboard/">replace the keyboard</a>.</p>

 <blockquote><p><strong>Problem 10.</strong><br />

-<p><img class="alignnone" title="Fix laptop keyboard key" src="http://www.laptoprepair101.com/wp-images/key/keyboard-key-repair-1.jpg" alt="" width="450" height="337" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Fix laptop keyboard key" src="https://www.laptoprepair101.com/wp-images/key/keyboard-key-repair-1.jpg" alt="" width="450" height="337" /></p>

-A key got separated from the laptop keyboard.</p>
+<p><span style="line-height: 1.5em;">A key got separated from the laptop keyboard.</span></p>

 <p><strong>Problem solution:</strong><br />